oghb/haxball-client/README.md

 # HaxBall Client

-Unofficial client for the HTML5 browser game [HaxBall](https://www.haxball.com/play), built with a custom build of [nativefier](https://github.com/nativefier/nativefier) in order for the browser extension [HaxBall All-in-one Tool](https://github.com/xenonsb/Haxball-Room-Extension) to be supported.
+Unofficial client for the HTML5 browser game [HaxBall](https://www.haxball.com/play), built with [Electron](https://github.com/electron/electron) and shipping with the browser extension [HaxBall All-in-one Tool](https://github.com/xenonsb/Haxball-Room-Extension).

-The client works on Windows, macOS and Linux, and is 64-bit only.
+The client works on Windows, macOS and Linux.

+## ⚠️ New Update (May 2025)
+A new version is coming very soon and the rest of this page will be outdated by then.

+See https://github.com/oghb/haxball-client/issues/22 and stay tuned!

 ## Standard & Lite version
 The client comes in two versions which only differ for one thing: